 The following information was provided by the Texas Department of Transportation (TxDOT):

-If you or a loved one have been injured in a car crash, contact Thomas J. Henry.
-Our experienced Corpus Christi car accident attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
+If you or a loved one have been injured in a car crash, contact Thomas J. Henry to speak with an experienced car accident attorney in Corpus Christi.
+Our attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
 You may be entitled to compensation for your damages if another driver acted negligently.
 Our firm has the experienced lawyers and financial resources that you need to achieve the real results you deserve.